civican/legisinfo/42-1/bills/C-97/bill_text.md

 The Minister must cause to be tabled in each House of Parliament, within three months after the end of the fiscal year or, if the House is not then sitting, on any of the first 15 days of the next sitting of the House, a report on

-the socio-economic gaps between Indigenous individuals and other Canadians and the measures taken by the Department to reduce those gaps; and
+the socio-economic gaps between First Nations individuals, Inuit, Métis individuals and other Canadians and the measures taken by the Department to reduce those gaps; and

 the progress made towards the transfer of responsibilities referred to in paragraph 7(b).

+#### Coming into Force

+### Section 336.1

+This Subdivision comes into force on a day to be fixed by order of the Governor in Council, but no later than July 15, 2019.

 #### Department of Crown-Indigenous Relations and Northern Affairs Act

+##### Enactment of Act

 ### Section 337